atik107/Web-development-ASP-/README.md

-# CardioCare - An Android Application for Healthcare Management
+# Online Doctor Appointment System

-# Overview
+# Web Development with ASP.NET

-CardioCare is an advanced Android application designed to improve healthcare accessibility and management.
-The app bridges the gap between patients and doctors by offering telemedicine services, appointment scheduling, and AI-driven heart disease predictions.
+This project is a comprehensive ASP.NET web application built as part of a system development project.
+It demonstrates the use of **C#**, **ASP.NET Web Forms**, **SQL Server**, and **HTML/CSS/JavaScript** to build a role-based platform for managing different user types and features like admin control, form submission, and database interaction.

-Developed as part of the **System Development Project** under the supervision of **Md.
-Motaleb Hossen Manik**, this project incorporates modern technologies and design principles to deliver an efficient and user-friendly healthcare solution.
+---

 <p align="center">